nathancarllopez/Hyperbolic-Paint/README.md

 bugs to fix:

-- polygons sometimes fill incorrectly, but it's hard to reproduce.
-It seems that triangles fill fine, but more than three vertices is weird.
-Update: it looks like having obtuse angles is the issue... or maybe not, jeez.
-I think it's an orientation thing?
+- polygons fill incorrectly at first/last edge.
+It's hard to tell exactly how it happens, but I believe a path is not being closed properly when ctx.fill() is called.

+To do:

 Next steps: